-5. CUHSR's Relationship to Bradley University

-CUHSR operates under the authority of the Associate Provost for Research, with the Chair reporting directly to the Associate Provost for Research.
+5. CUHSR's Relationship to Bradley University [Process 1 for Change] CUHSR operates under the authority of the Associate Provost for Research, with the Chair reporting directly to the Associate Provost for Research.

 The Department Chair or unit administrator verifies the integrity of the proposal and the adequacy of the resources and facilities and signs the application.